bundlewrap/bundlewrap/doc/bundles.rst

 	    },
 	}

-The above example will run ``service daemon restart`` every time Blockwart successfully applies a change to ``/etc/daemon.conf``.
+The above example will run :command:`service daemon restart` every time Blockwart successfully applies a change to :file:`/etc/daemon.conf`.
 If an action is triggered multiple times, it will only be run once.

 |